charbelraffoul/ada-website/index.md

 </div>

 <p class="ds-lead">
-These three bosses differ in how oil prices move over time.
-In the next step, we examine how sector and industry returns behave under each of these distinct environments.
+These three bosses differ in both the source of the shock and the behavior of oil prices.
+In the next step, we examine how departments and teams respond under each of these distinct management environments.
 </p>

 <p class="ds-lead">